chuncahk/UClanReferenceScript/README.md

 # UClanReferenceScript
-generate citation with a .csv database in Harvard style that comply with
+generate citation with a .csv database in Harvard style that comply with University of Central Lancashire suggested format.